amirongit/notecode/elasticsearchInAction.md

 - geo
     - specialized for geospatial data
 ### Being Schema-Less
-when the data store doesn't require a defined schema before storing data
+- when the data store doesn't require a defined schema before storing data
 ### Index
-logical bucket which is dedicated to collect similar data (doesn't enforce schema)
+- logical bucket which is dedicated to collect similar data (doesn't enforce schema)
 ### APIs
-some resources are as follow
+- some resources are as follow
     - index
     - documents ("_doc" is a generic pointer to the single document type an index is able to store)
 <!---->
-APIs are exposed as a suffix of their corresponding resource; sometimes multiple comma-separated resources on the same level can be used
+- APIs are exposed as a suffix of their corresponding resource
+    - sometimes multiple comma-separated resources on the same level can be used
     - components
         - HTTP method (action) (verbs)
         - hostname & port
         - resource
         - request body
 <!---->
-some elasticsearch APIs allow bodies passed in GET requests
+- some elasticsearch APIs allow bodies passed in GET requests
 ### Query DSL
-simple json-based query language provided by elasticsearch which is extensively used in kibana
+- simple json-based query language provided by elasticsearch which is extensively used in kibana
 ### Indexing A Document
 - HTTP verbs have their own exact meaning
 - representation of a document can be anything in json format since elasticsearch is schema-less
 ### Retrieving Data
 #### Number Of Documents
 - all documents<br/>
     `GET _count/`
 - documents of specific indices<br/>
     `GET <indices>/_count`
 #### Documents Themselves
 - single document<br/>
     - with metadata<br/>